Citation Best Practices

 Contribute to Wikipedia

-Increasing the availability of articles through social networking sites broadens dissemination, increases use, and enhances professional visibility which lead to increased citations and usage.
-Citeulike, ResearchGate and Linkedin are just a few examples of knowledge sharing tools to make others aware of research articles that may be of relevance to authors and hence get cited.
+Increasing the availability of articles through social networking sites broadens dissemination and enhances professional visibility, which leads to increased citations and usage.
+ResearchGate and Linkedin are just a few examples of knowledge-sharing tools to make others aware of research articles that may be relevant to authors and hence get cited.

-A great way to spread researchers’ outputs and get extra attention of email recipient is to add a link to the latest publication.
+A great way to spread researchers’ outputs and get the extra attention of email recipients is to add a link to the latest publication.
 This little section of contact information provides a good platform for publication marketing.
 Include your ORCID in your signature line as well.

-Do not forget to cite your colleague’s researches in areas that are relevant – sometimes called “colleague for colleague citation”.
-It is also fine to cite your own work where relevant on a new manuscript.
+Do not forget to cite your colleague’s research in relevant areas – sometimes called “colleague for colleague citation.”
+It is also fine to cite your relevant work on a new manuscript.